zcutlip/vmware-static-dhcp/README.md

 ## TODO

 - [ ] More robust sanity checking of IP addresses, against subnet, etc.
-- [ ] Checking if VMWare is currently running
+- [ ] Checking if VMware is currently running
 - [ ] Should work on VMware Workstation, at least on Linux (maybe on Windows) without too much effort
 - [ ] A config file to avoid having to provide the same command line args every time.
 - [ ] Maybe upload to PyPI in order top `pip install`?